Clint Stitser

-Clint Stitser (born May 19, 1985) is a former American football placekicker.
+Clint Stitser (born May 19, 1985) is an American former professional football player who was a placekicker in the National Football League (NFL).
 He was signed by the New York Jets as an undrafted free agent in 2010.
-He played college football at Fresno State.
+He played college football for the Fresno State Bulldogs.
 Stitser was also a member of the Seattle Seahawks, Cincinnati Bengals, Washington Redskins and Las Vegas Locomotives.
 He is currently a real estate broker in Reno, Nevada.

 College career

-Stitser played college football for the Fresno State Bulldogs from 2003–2007.
+Stitser played college football for the Fresno State Bulldogs from 2003 to 2007.
 He made 71% of his field goals in his college career.

 Professional career

 New York Jets

-Stitser went undrafted in the 2008 NFL Draft.
+Stitser went undrafted in the 2008 NFL draft.
 He was signed by the New York Jets on April 6, 2010, but was waived on June 1.

 Seattle Seahawks

 He signed with the Seattle Seahawks on August 17 and played in one preseason game for the Seahawks.
 He made a 35-yard field goal in the game, and converted all three extra point attempts.
 He was waived on August 31.